spryker/spryker-docs/docs/scu/dev/onboard-to-spryker-code-upgrader/connect-spryker-ci-to-a-azure-managed-project.md

 ## Connect Spryker CI using Azure access token

-To connect the Spryker CI manually using a Azure access token, follow the steps.
+To connect the Spryker CI manually using a Azure access token, follow the steps below.

 ## Prerequisites